 The FFGA budget for the PCEP is \$1.931 billion in year of expenditure (YOE) dollars.
 The JPB adopted a revised budget of \$2.44 billion (\$2.39 billion for FTA reporting purposes) on December 6, 2021 and began reporting against the new budget with its December 2021 Monthly Progress Report.
 This new budget reflects a total increase of \$462 million from the FFGA budget.
-The new budget will be incorporated into the JPB's Recovery Plan.
+The new budget has been incorporated into the JPB's Recovery Plan.

-Table 5 below presents the PCEP costs as of June 30, 2022.
+Table 3 below presents the PCEP costs as of August 31, 2022.
 The JPB re-forecasts the estimated cost at completion (EAC) monthly.